Getting Started

 bunx wrangler secret put TWILIO_PHONE_NUMBER

-For local development, you’ll need a tunnel (like Cloudflare Tunnel or ngrok) to expose your local Worker to Twilio.
+For local development, you’ll need a tunnel (like Cloudflare Tunnel or ngrok) to expose your local Worker to your providers.

 5. Run locally